qiskit-community/qiskit-qubit-reuse/CONTRIBUTING.md

 ## Code formatting:

-Please use [Black](https://pypi.org/project/black/) for code formatting.
+This project uses [Black](https://pypi.org/project/black/) and [Ruff](https://beta.ruff.rs/docs/) for code formatting.
-Make sure to install the package by using:
+To install and use Black:

 ```sh
 pip install black